 This year's events will take place on Thanksgiving Day at the North Broad YMCA.
 Thanksgiving dinner is provided to those less fortunate.

 Pie in the Sky presented by American Airlines and MANNA

 The local community comes together to help neighbors battling life-threatening illnesses during the holiday season.
-The organization is looking for volunteers to sell pies, distribute pies at Thanksgiving, and help the kitchen staff.
+The organization looks for volunteers to sell or distribute pies at Thanksgiving, and help the kitchen staff.

 Help keep Philadelphia beautiful by volunteering with the city's Parks and Recreations team

 Philadelphia Parks and Recreation partners with the Fairmount Park Conservancy to maintain the city's grounds.
 Volunteer on a one-time basis or come out monthly, every second Saturday from 10 a.m. to 2 p.m.
 Help plant or remove trees and plants and work to keep the waterways clean.
 Volunteer locations vary.